 Yes, what3words is free to download and use.

-No, if you use what3words won't be able to track you or hold any data on you with the app.
+No, if you use what3words it won't be able to track you or hold any data on you within the app.

 what3words isn’t a navigation app like Google Maps.
 It’s a global addressing system that makes it really simple to communicate exact locations.
 You can use what3words alongside Google Maps to find precise destinations, and to save and share exact locations faster and more easily than ever before.